 Departure on your own or extension upon request.

-Accommodation is in a mix of characterful B&Bs and 3-star hotels.
+Accommodation is in a mix of characterful B&Bs, agriturismo** and 3-star hotels.
 All rooms have en-suite facilities.
 All places have been carefully hand-picked by us and their quality is regularly monitored.
 We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.

-A 3-star hotel located within walking distance from the main sights and attractions of the city, that will allow you to make the most of your time in Palermo.
+- Hotel Tonic, Palermo – a 3-star hotel located within walking distance from the main sights and attractions of the city that will allow you to make the most of your time in Palermo.
 The hotel has a pleasant vintage feel, a very welcoming staff and very clean rooms.
-Air conditioning will freshen even the warmest days, and rich breakfast will make you start your adventure in a good mood.
+Air conditioning will freshen even the warmest days, and a rich breakfast will make you start your adventure in a good mood.

-A recently renovated hotel, with finely decorated interiors and wide common spaces.
+- Hotel Ristorante Leon d’Oro, Corleone – a recently renovated hotel with finely decorated interiors and wide common spaces.
 In the middle of the structure lies a big courtyard lined by palm trees.
 The swimming pool will offer some relaxation during the warmest days.
 All rooms have a balcony and have been decorated by a local artist.

-Just outside the town centre of Sutera, this is a small B&B (five simple, bright rooms).
+- B&B Piazza, Sutera – just outside the town centre of Sutera, this is a small B&B (five simple, bright rooms).
 Some rooms might have their private bathroom just outside the room.
 Different kinds of breakfast available according to traveller’s preferences.
-Do not miss the view on the surrounding peaks.
+Do not miss the view of the surrounding peaks.

-A 4-star hotel that will reward you after your long walk.
-You will be able to rest in an oasis of tranquillity with ample green spaces, with a view on the Valley of The Temples (some rooms have a view on the archaeological site).
-Enjoy their local food, you have deserved it!
+- Colleverde Park Hotel, Agrigento – a 4-star hotel that will reward you after your long walk.
+You will be able to rest in an oasis of tranquillity with ample green spaces, with a view of the Valley of The Temples (some rooms have a view of the archaeological site).
+Enjoy their local food; you have deserved it!

 *Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.